 Professor Mai Linh Spencer was selected as this year’s recipient of The Rutter Award for Teaching Excellence.

-The Ninth Circuit Alternative Dispute Resolution Committee selected UC Hastings as its 2018 Ninth Circuit ADR Education Award recipient, recognizing the depth of its commitment to excellence in alternative dispute resolution education.
+The Ninth Circuit Alternative Dispute Resolution Committee selected UC Law SF as its 2018 Ninth Circuit ADR Education Award recipient, recognizing the depth of its commitment to excellence in alternative dispute resolution education.

 Chief Financial Officer David Seward was a speaker at Bisnow’s Bay Area Student Housing & Higher Ed Summit at Hotel Nikko in San Francisco.
 The speakers discussed “the need to make student housing accessible and affordable for students while dealing with the difficulty of having enough housing in a high-cost market with little space to grow.” http://bit.ly/2SsPHb5